The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Related Work

 Telegram is an instant messaging platform where users can exchange messages by creating an account with their phone number.
 Users can communicate in direct chats (one-to-one communication), in groups of up to 200,000 users (many-to-many), or participate in broadcast channels (one-to-many).
 These broadcast channels allow an unlimited amount of Telegram users to follow a single Telegram user's (the administrator's) content, and therefore broadcast channels are well designed for information dissemination at a large scale.
 While one-to-one communication is private and generally not accessible to researchers, groups and channels are public and accessible if their URL is known.
 We refer to groups and channels together as ``chats'' in the remainder of this work.
+Notably, Telegram does not offer a global search function for discovering chats by topic, which necessitates snowball sampling approaches as employed by the individual that curated the dataset described here.